 In this first post of our series on digital accessibility and inclusive design, we explore the connection between accessibility and sustainability for websites, apps, and other digital products.

 According to the World Health Organization, about 15% of the global population lives with some sort of disability.
 In the U.S., that number rises to 20% according to the U.S. Census Bureau, or about one in every five Americans.
 As a mission-driven digital agency, we believe that the internet can and should be accessible to everyone.
 In this blog series, we’ll cover a variety of tactics for providing great experiences to people with disabilities who may want to access your content.
 As a member of the global B Corp community, we strive for sustainability and inclusivity in all we do.
 In the case of digital accessibility, more inclusive design choices are also more sustainable choices.
 Here’s why…

 Digital Accessibility and Sustainability

-Universal access is a key part of all sustainable frameworks, whether you’re talking about websites and email campaigns or energy, water, and sanitation.
+Universal access is a key part of all sustainability frameworks, whether you’re talking about websites and email campaigns or energy, water, and sanitation.
 In fact, reduced inequality is one of the U.N.’s seventeen sustainable development goals.
 Accessible websites give people with disabilities the ability to experience content in more meaningful ways.
 According to the French Open Web Group, accessibility is also good for the planet:

 In other words, create something that removes barriers to your content and, in many cases, speeds up the process of accessing it, and you use less resources.
 Oftentimes, you have happier users as well.
 Win win win.